be-green/data-class/readme.md

 Since I'm most comfortable programming in R, this class will mostly be taught using R.

-Definitely a WIP; if you have thoughts/suggestions/additions please open a github issue.
+Definitely a work in progress; if you have thoughts/suggestions/additions please open a github issue.

 # Topics